 The C.O.A.C.H Model:

-The goal of any coach.
+C.O.A.C.H. the goal of every employee.
 It all starts with a consistent approach to coaching and that is where the model begins.
-At the end of the day everyone should be familiar with the model and able to assist their fellow employee or use the techniques off the job.
+At the end of the day, everyone should be familiar with the model and able to assist their fellow employee address virtually any safety issue.

 How do you coach your co-worker?
 How do you coach a contractor?
 How do you coach a new employee?
-Looking after each other is one of the basis foundations of safety, the coaching model helps by providing simple tools that anyone can employ.
+Looking after each other is one of the basic foundations of safety.
+The coaching model helps by providing simple tools that anyone can employ.

 The Safety C.O.A.C.H.
-Training Program consists of two parts:
+Process consists of two parts:

-1. Theory: We walk through the C.O.A.C.H. model spending time on each element to ensure each participant understand the model and its application on and off the job.
-We conduct a 4 hour workshop using group exercise , roll play and a Safety C.O.A.C.H.
-Workbook.
+1. Theory: We walk through the C.O.A.C.H. model spending time on each element to ensure all participant understand the model and its application.
+We conduct a 4-hour workshop using group exercises, role play and a Safety C.O.A.C.H.
+Playbook.

-Debrief: At the end of the session the class is back together for a debriefing session to review the days activities.
+Debrief: At the end of the session the team is back together for a debriefing session to review the day's activities.

 Additional time may be required depending on the class size.
 Recommended 10 participants.